pekkis/hardcore-react-training/README.md

 - If it doesn't work, just use a Unix virtual machine.
 - The current version of Node.js (8+).
 Might work on older ones, but no guarantees!
 - The [Yarn package manager](https://yarnpkg.com).
-- A good editor / IDE that supports the good stuff.
-I use [Atom](https://atom.io/) myself because it's free and good!
+- An editor / IDE that supports the good stuff.
+I use [Atom](https://atom.io/) myself.
   - Many of my colleagues use [VSCode](https://code.visualstudio.com/).
 They say it's even better.
   - Some alternatives: Nuclide, WebStorm, Eclipse, Sublime Text, whatever.
 - Chrome browser.
-Or some other good browser.
+Or some other good dev browser.

 ### Browser extensions